julianchurchill/text-adventure/README.md

 - [FEATURE] Exits have consistent colours for direction hints - e.g. all North are green.
   - The exits are also ordered consistently.

+- [BUG] Clicking exit links can sometimes select the wrong one if you select near the end of a line - it selects the exit on the new line.
+  - [FIX] A spannable click region will extend to the edge of the text view or the next non-spanning text or spanned region.
+Fixed by adding a single white space at the end of the list of exits to stop the spannable click region.
 - [BUG] Double blank line after item actions - clarify need for '\n\n' in Presenter.enact()
   - [FIX] Lots of text presentation newline issues fixed across presenter, activity and change location description item action.
 - [BUG] Entire inventory is not visible if everything is picked up in the game.